Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 > NOTE:
 >
-> The simulation video is large and long.
-GitHub did not like that, so they might be problems when reproducing it.
+> The simulation video is large.
+GitHub did not like that, so there might be problems when reproducing it.
 You can find it [here in the repo](https://github.com/Docencia-fmrico/avoid-obstacle-stressoverflow/raw/readmeImprovements/doc/img/avoiddemosim.mp4), and [this is a link to the video hosted on YouTube](https://www.youtube.com/watch?v=TxM2EIic-B8).
 Sorry for the inconvenience!

 In order to simulate physical inputs, like a button or the bumper, we acted like a node publishing messages to the appropriate topic.
-In the other side, we can also subscribe to the topics where the robot will publish feedback, like the leds or the sound, so we can keep track of this robot behavior section.
+On the other hand, we can also subscribe to the topics where the robot will publish feedback, like the leds or the sound, so we can keep track of this robot behavior section.

-We have noticed that the speed of the simulated robot could be completely different of the real robot (Thus the apparently erratic behaviour of the robot in the simulation).
+We have noticed that the speed of the simulated robot can be completely different to that of the real robot (Thus the apparently erratic behaviour of the robot in the simulation).
 However, thanks to the [**`params.yaml`**](./config/params.yaml) file, we can quickly change these values at will before each execution without having to recompile the code.

 #### Real World 🌍

 Below you can see some demos about the features we have described earlier:

 - Lidar Feedback.
-Notice how the `STATUS_LED` from the robot (Which is the middle one) stays `ORANGE` (Which means that the main node is waiting for a button being pressed) while the right led reacts to the LIDAR readings:
+Notice how the `STATUS_LED` from the robot (Which is the middle one) stays `ORANGE` (Which means that the main node is waiting for a button to be pressed) while the right led reacts to the LIDAR readings:

   ![lidar_feedback](./doc/img/lidar_feedback.gif)